Format

 Can we use brain entropy as a marker to determine the likelihood of developing certain syndromes or behavior patterns, and adjust the subject’s criticality accordingly?
 What about non-pharmacological methods of entering altered states, such as meditation or kundalini yoga, both of which anecdotally trigger psychedelic states?
 How might people harness these techniques for therapeutic purposes?
 The science is still out!

-Entropy in the Brain
+Entropy in The Brain

 But how does all this happen?
 Neuroscientists have isolated two main networks in the brain: the task-positive network (TPN), associated (as the name suggests) with activity and action, and the default mode network (DMN), associated with resting states and maintaining a coherent ego, or sense of “self”, while not engaged in active tasks.
 These networks are comprised of many different areas of the brain, but are inversely coupled: the more one is active, the less the activity in the other.

 The medial temporal cortex, which contributes to the function of the DMN, seems to be crucial for maintaining the sense of self and the continuity that these networks usually impart.
 When its function is disturbed, which seems to happen under the influence of most classical psychedelics, the networks decouple, causing disruptions in subjective interpretations of external and internal phenomena.
-This seems likely to be the mechanism behind what is commonly known as “ego death” or “ego dissolution”the feeling of “oneness with the universe” or “loss of self” that many people report experiencing under the influence of psychedelics and some other psychoactive drugs9,10.
+This seems likely to be the mechanism behind what is commonly known as “ego death” or “ego dissolution”— the feeling of “oneness with the universe” or “loss of self” that many people report experiencing under the influence of psychedelics and some other psychoactive drugs9,10.

 Figure 1, “Spectrum of Cognitive States”.
 Carhart-Harris, 2014.